Star Wars: Knights of the Old Republic (comics): Rohlan Dyre

 A Mandalorian soldier who has been in more battles than most people have heard of.
-Rohlan is an incredible warrior who claims he could have been Mand'alor if his true desire wasn't being on the frontlines of combat rather than studying maps.
+Rohlan is an incredible warrior who claims he could have been Mand'alor if his true desire was not being on the frontlines of combat rather than studying maps.
 Over the years, however, he began questioning what the Mandalorian Wars were really about.
 He soon came to the conclusion that the war against the Republic had no real purpose, and the Mandalorians had degenerated from pragmatic warriors to treacherous bandits.
 He has since then tried to flee the battle and escape the war, but has been caught each time and returned to the battlefield, where he will be forced to fight in the Mandalorian Wars until the day he dies.
 When he encounters the crew of the Last Resort on Flashpoint, he sees his opportunity to escape from the war and stows away on their ship, eventually coming to the aid of Jarael and Camper after they are attacked by an HK-24 assassin droid and decides to travel with them.
 His legend grows among the Mandalorian ranks even more after his actions at Flashpoint station, with Mand'alor taking advantage of the legend of "Roland the Questioner" for propaganda.